asmitul/pdf2img/README.md

 ## Resource Limitations

 The Docker container is limited to 50% CPU usage to prevent it from consuming excessive resources.
 This configuration is set in both the GitHub Actions workflow file and the local-run.sh script.

+## Production Deployment

+The application uses Gunicorn as a production-grade WSGI server instead of Flask's built-in development server.
+This provides:

+- Better performance and stability
+- Multiple worker processes (4 by default)
+- Proper handling of concurrent requests
+- Longer timeout (120 seconds) for processing large PDF files

 ## License